Conservation Grant from The Mellon Foundation

 We would like to welcome Dr. Corina E. Rogge as the new Andrew W. Mellon Research Scientist at the Museum of Fine Arts, Houston, in continuing collaboration with the Conservation Department at the Menil Collection and the Chemistry Department at Rice University.

 Institute of Museum and Library Services Silver Storage Grant

 An important part of conservation is stabilization and protection of objects.
 The Museum of Fine Arts, Houston has a large and diverse silver collection, which needs to be protected from certain environmental contaminants, such as sulfur, that cause the metal to tarnish.
 For this reason, Steve Pine, MFAH Decorative Arts Conservator, developed a silver coating program.
 This program uses an acrylic coating to protect the surface of the silver, allowing it to be on view to the public with less stress to the object.

 To support the museum in its long-term preservation of its silver collection, the MFAH was awarded a grant from the Institute of Museum and Library Services (IMLS.)
 This grant enables the MFAH to store the silver in a centralized space within specially purchased storage cabinets.
 These sealed cabinets provide a sulfur-free environment for the silver, protecting the objects from environmental stress and contaminants while still allowing for a more public viewing of the entire silver collection.

-Questions about Conservation Science?
+Questions about Conservation Research?